xcart/xc5-manual/en/modules/abandoned_cart_reminder/managing_abandoned_carts_and_sending_reminders.md

 To send a reminder email to owners of specific carts:

-1. In the {% link "Abandoned carts list" Managing-abandoned-carts-and-sending-reminders_7503954.html %}, locate the carts for which you wish to send the reminder message and select them by selecting the respective check boxes in the first column.
+1. In the [Viewing/filtering the abandoned carts list](#viewingfiltering-the-abandoned-carts-list), locate the carts for which you wish to send the reminder message and select them by selecting the respective check boxes in the first column.
 The **Remind selected** **customers** button below the list becomes active:
     ![]({{site.baseurl}}/attachments/7503954/8719194.png?effects=drop-shadow)

 2. Click **Remind selected** **customers**.
 A popup titled **Choose reminder** appears: